Home Resident Dog Control

 • access to the dog to read its microchip

-• the Exemption Certificate within five days of their request
+• a copy of Exemption Certificate within five days of their request

 If you do not follow these rules, your Exemption Certificate will not be valid, and your dog could be seized.

-DAERA Compensation scheme for owners who do not wish to keep their XL Bully type dog
+Compensation for owners who do not wish to keep their XL Bully type dog

-Please note that the compensation scheme is provided independently of the Councils exemption scheme, and any claims for compensation must be sent directly to the Department of Agriculture, Environment and Rural Affairs for processing by 28 February 2025 using the prescribed compensation claim form for XL Bully owners.
-The claim form will be available when the schemes go live on 9 August 2024.
+Claims for compensation must be sent to the Department of Agriculture, Environment and Rural Affairs for processing by 28 February 2025 using the compensation claim form (external link opens in a new window / tab)for XL Bully owners.

 For XL Bully dog owners £100 compensation is payable in respect of the dog and £100 towards the veterinary fees for euthanising the dog.
 Rehoming organisations can claim £100 towards the veterinary fees for euthanising.